Pelican Air 1535 Review and Air Travel Experience

 I purchased the Pelican Air 1535 Case with TrekPak Dividers for a photography trip to Theodore Roosevelt National Park in North Dakota.
 There was no airport close to the national park where larger jets flew into – only the Embraer RJ145s.

-I chose to fly into Dickinson, North Dakota on an Embraer RJ145 and figured there was at least a 50% change they would make me gate check my photo bag.
+I chose to fly into Dickinson, North Dakota on an Embraer RJ145 and figured there was at least a 50% chance they would make me gate check my photo bag.
 More on that later on in the blog.

 Installing the TrekPak was relatively easy, but it does take time.
 Unlike other padded dividers, you need to cut the dividers and install pins to hold them together.
 The dividers are relatively thin and maximize your storage space.
 However if you want to rearrange the case for different cameras and lenses, you may need to buy additional TrekPak dividers and pins.
 I only had a little left over after I configured my Pelican Air 1535 TrekPak dividers.